 Module: Back Care Yoga and Restorative Yoga

-Paula has practised and studied a range of yoga styles since 2001 and with over 500 hours of training to date she is registered and fully insured with Yoga Alliance UK.
+Paula has practised and studied a range of yoga styles since 2001 and with over 2000 hours of teaching experience to date she is registered and fully insured as a Chartered Level 1 teacher with Yoga Alliance Professionals.
 Her own experience of yoga’s capacity to aid recovery from injury and relieve stress led her to train as a teacher and fuels her desire to share the life-enhancing benefits of yoga with others.
 Paula is also a certified Relax and Renew Trainer having studied both Level 1 and Advanced Restorative Yoga Teaching with the renowned Judith Hanson Lasater, with a particular focus on the therapeutic aspects of this practice for a range of conditions including anxiety and depression.
-In addition, Paula is qualified to teach Pregnancy (having studied with Sally Parkes), Yin yoga (having studied with Norman Blair) and Yoga Nidra (having studied with Uma Dinsmore-Tuli and Nirlipta Tuli).
+In addition, Paula is qualified to teach Pregnancy yoga (having studied with Sally Parkes), Yin yoga (having studied with Norman Blair) and Yoga Nidra (having studied with Uma Dinsmore-Tuli and Nirlipta Tuli).
 Her teaching style has been described as nourishing.
 Her commitment to studying yoga as a teacher and student is ongoing.
 Paula greatly enjoys learning from students and is eternally grateful to all the teachers she has had the good fortune to practise and study with.
 Paula is also a writer with script-writing credits for the BBC.
 Since 2012 she has written the monthly Carry on Teacher and Teacher’s Tales columns, respectively for OM Yoga Magazine and is featured in the book ‘How to Be A Yoga Rockstar – The Ultimate Guide To Making a Living Teaching Yoga.’
 Paula is also a senior teacher and lecturer on Sally Parkes’ 200 Yoga Teacher Training Program.